Maja Einstein: Biography

 Einstein studied Romance languages and literature in Berlin, Bern, and Paris.
 She received her doctorate from the University of Bern in 1909 with the dissertation Feststellung des Handschriftenverhältnises des Chevalier au Cygne und Enfances Godefroy.
 On 23 March 1910 she married Paul Winteler and lost her work permit as a result.

-Life

-Einstein and her husband moved to Lucerne-Bramberg.
-After the death of Maja Einstein's mother in 1920, they moved to Italy and acquired an estate outside Florence in Colonnata (Sesto Fiorentino).
+Einstein and her husband moved to the Bramberg neighborhood of Lucerne.
+After the death of her mother in 1920, the couple moved to Italy and acquired an estate outside Florence in Colonnata (Sesto Fiorentino).
 In 1924, her brother Albert gave them 7,000 Reichsmarks to pay off debts that burdened the estate.
 Their financial problems continued due to unemployment.